groonga/gcs.groonga.org/docs/install/index.md

     sudo npm install -y -g gcs

-You have `gcs` command that starts Groonga CloudSearch servile in `/usr/bin/` directory.
+You have `gcs` command that starts Groonga CloudSearch service in `/usr/bin/` directory.

 To confirm that Groonga ClouldSearch is installed successfully, type